postmanlabs/labs-docs/src/pages/docs/writing-scripts/script-references/test-examples.md

 ## Getting started with tests

-To try writing a test script for the first time, open a request in your Postman app and open the **Tests** tab.
+To write your first test script, open a request in your Postman app and open the **Tests** tab.
 Enter the following JavaScript code:

 ```js
 pm.test("Status code is 200", function () {